-We developed a user-friendly IDL function based on Matsuda et al.'s (2014) 3D FFT method for airglow data analysis.
-This function efficiently deals with extensive amounts of imaging data obtained in different years and at various observation sites without bias caused by the analysis by different research groups and treats the dynamical/physical effect of AGWs by precisely reflecting the amplitude, area, and lifetime of each AGW event with a reasonable execution time.
+We developed a user-friendly IDL function based on Matsuda et al.'s (2014) 3-D FFT method for airglow data analysis.
+This function efficiently deals with extensive amounts of imaging data obtained in different years and at various observation sites without bias caused by the analysis by different research groups and treats the dynamical and physical effect of AGWs by precisely reflecting the amplitude, area, and lifetime of each AGW event with a reasonable execution time.
 It can also be applied for airglow data with different observation parameters such as the image sampling interval.
-This new function was applied to airglow imaging data obtained from April-May of selected years at three different latitudes: Syowa Station (69°S, 40°E), Shigaraki (35°N, 136°E), and Tomohon (1°N, 122°E).
-By comparing the 2D phase velocity spectra of each site, we found that the day-to-day variation in Shigaraki is larger than that at the Syowa Station.
+This new function was applied to airglow imaging data obtained from April-May of selected years at three different latitudes: Syowa Station (69° S, 40° E), Shigaraki (35° N, 136° E), and Tomohon (1° N, 122° E).
+By comparing the 2-D phase velocity spectra of each site, we found that the day-to-day variation in Shigaraki is larger than that at the Syowa Station.
 The day-to-day variation in Tomohon has an even greater variability than the other two sites, which suggests that the distribution of the source region in Shigaraki and Tomohon is likely more variable than at the Syowa Station.
-We also found that the day-today variation in Tomohon includes a significant variation of the phase spectrum magnitude, which indicates the intermittency of AGWs.
-The average nightly spectrum shows a dominant westward wave with a phase speed <50 m/s at the Syowa Station and an east/southeastward propagation with a phase speed of up to ~80 m/s in Shigaraki.
+We also found that the day-to-day variation in Tomohon includes a significant variation of the phase spectrum magnitude, which indicates the intermittency of AGWs.
+The average nightly spectrum shows a dominant westward wave with a phase speed $< 50 \,\mathrm{m \, s^{-1}}$ at the Syowa Station and an east-southeastward propagation with a phase speed of up to $< 80 \,\mathrm{m \, s^{-1}}$ in Shigaraki.
 Southeastward propagation was observed in Tomohon; however, this result is highly affected by a single day with an extremely strong power spectrum.
-The phase speed in Tomohon reaches up to ~100 m/s, which is larger than that at the other two sites.
-The comparison of the 2D phase velocity spectra with background wind profiles derived from MERRA-2 data revealed that wind filtering plays a more significant role in filtering out eastward-propagating waves at the Syowa Station.
+The phase speed in Tomohon reaches up to $\sim 100 \,\mathrm{m \, s^{-1}}$, which is larger than that at the other two sites.
+The comparison of the 2-D phase velocity spectra with background wind profiles derived from MERRA-2 data revealed that wind filtering plays a more significant role in filtering out eastward-propagating waves at the Syowa Station.
 On the other hand, the background winds in Shigaraki and Tomohon are not strong enough to filter out AGWs that propagate in the opposite direction of the observed wave propagation.
-This shows that the dominant propagation directions observed in Shigaraki and at the Tomohon Observatory are likely related to the distribution/characteristics of the source region.
-We demonstrated the distinct difference of the GW propagation characteristics at three different latitudes based on the phase velocity spectra.
+This shows that the dominant propagation directions observed in Shigaraki and at the Tomohon Observatory are likely related to the distribution and characteristics of the source region.
+We demonstrated the distinct difference in the GW propagation characteristics at three different latitudes based on the phase velocity spectra.
 These results indicate the usefulness of phase velocity spectra for the characterization and comparison of GW characteristics at different sites and the effectiveness of the new M-transform function for airglow imaging data obtained at these locations.
-The comparison made in the current study is limited to the period of April-May for which enough preprocessed clear night data were available.
+The comparison made in the current study is limited to the period of April-May, for which enough preprocessed clearnight data were available.
 In the future, we plan to extend this comparison and include data for all seasons and months with more global coverage.